Skip to Main Site Navigation Skip to Content Skip to Footer

 How Do Faculty Learning Communities Work?

 Each Faculty Learning Community is guided by a faculty facilitator who coordinates meetings and ensures that all members have equal opportunity to share ideas.
-Each community will meet every 2 to 3 weeks over the coming year and explore their topic together, guided by one or more readings.
-Community members will individually reflect on how they will incorporate what they’ve learned into their own teaching.
-At the end of the year, the group will share what they’ve learned with other faculty at Eastern.
+Each community meets every 2 to 3 weeks over the year and explores their topic together, guided by one or more readings.
+Community members individually reflect on how they will incorporate what they’ve learned into their own teaching.
+At the end of the year, the group shares what they’ve learned with other faculty at Eastern.

 Benefits of Participating

-• Build relationships with faculty from other disciplines who share a similar interest.
+• Build ongoing relationships with faculty from other disciplines who share a similar interest.

 • Explore in depth a topic of interest and make plans for addressing the topic in your future teaching.